• Join StackChief

 Java 14 | New Features

-Versioning in Java can be kind of confusing.
-Be sure to check out Which Version of Java Should You Use?.
+Understanding the evolution of Java versions can be a bit daunting.
+If you're unsure, check out Which Version of Java Should You Use?.

 if (obj instanceof String) {